Ten Tips for New Unschooling

-Parents new to unschooling often feel overwhelmed by the assumption that everything is
+New unschooling parents can feel overwhelmed by the assumption

-most interest to him at every moment, and will make that clear to you.
-Trust that your
+what is of most interest to her at every moment, and will

-whatever materials or information he needs.
-The best analogy is to a reference librarian, who waits
+Perhaps the best analogy is to a reference librarian, who waits

-until he knows what the library patron is looking for, and then
+until she knows what the library patron is looking for, and then

-helps him to find it.
-No reference librarian tells the patron what to learn,
+helps her to find it.
+No reference librarian tells the patron what

 |2.
 Everything is Educational

-Many parents just starting to unschool feel intimidated by
+Parents who are just starting to unschool can feel intimidated by

 fun he is having, the easier the process will be.
 Even those

 |3.
 Freedom is Essential for Learning

-- it makes it easier for them to manage the
+- it makes it easier for teachers to manage the classroom.
+But the

-think they should be learning.
-An unschooling child stays focused on
+should be learning.
+An unschooling child stays happily focused on

-whatever interests him in that moment - and that is the best way to learn.
+whatever interests her in that moment - and that is the best way

 4. Rest is as Important as Activity

-that the child is ever "doing nothing" or "just playing".
+that the child is ever "doing nothing" or "just

-or other stressful experiences will need even more "downtime" to recover.
+stressful experiences will also need downtime to recover.

 5. Trust Your Child's Built-in Timetable

-Learning schedules and school timetables interfere with learning.
-If someone starts to
+School schedules and expectations often interfere with learning.

-learn it, at exactly the moment he's ready to learn it, in the way that feels most
+the moment he is ready, and in the way that feels most right to

-toward reading in general?
-Schools focus so much on each school year, they seem to forget
+Schools focus so much on their current agenda, they seem to forget

-that the child is preparing for an entire lifetime - not just for next Friday's
+that the child is preparing for life - not just for next Friday's

-child will not look like a school child.
+like.
+She will not look like a school child.
 She will not be

 7. Trust Your Child's Learning Style

-the letters with his whole body.
+with his whole body.
 I was glad he wasn't in a classroom where he

 years ago.
 Topics that the parent grew to dislike in school can

 9. Enjoy the Freedom